 The MIP is being submitted to you for approval to comply with Section 162(m) of the Internal Revenue Code.
 Section 162(m) prohibits a company from taking a federal income tax deduction for compensation paid in excess of \$1 million during a taxable year to an Associate defined in Section 162(m) as a "covered employee."
 This limit on deductibility does not apply to compensation defined in Section 162(m) as "qualified performance-based compensation" so long as certain criteria are met, including shareholder approval of the plan under which the compensation is paid.
 In order to qualify as "qualified performance-based compensation," shareholders must approve the plan every five years.
 The MIP was most recently approved by shareholders in 2003.
-The description of the MIP below is subject in its entirety to the actual terms of the MIP as set forth in Appendix A. The Board may amend or terminate the MIP in its discretion, provided that shareholder approval is required if there is: (i) a change in the class of Associates eligible to participate in the MIP; (ii) a change in the performance measures pursuant to which the performance goals under the MIP are set; or (iii) an increase in the maximum nondiscretionary incentive award that may be paid under the MIP.
+The description of the MIP below is subject in its entirety to the actual terms of the MIP as set forth in Appendix A. The Board may amend or terminate the MIP in its discretion, provided that shareholder approval is required if there is: (i) a change in the performance measures pursuant to which the performance goals under the MIP are set; or (iii) an increase in the maximum nondiscretionary incentive award that may be paid under the MIP.

 Under the MIP as recently amended, for each award, the CNGC has authority to establish performance goals, the applicable performance period, the formula for determining the amount to be paid based on achievement of the applicable performance goals, and other terms and conditions of the award.
 Performance goals may be based upon the performance of Wal-Mart or, pursuant to the amendments to the MIP that were adopted, may be set for any affiliate or a division or unit, or of an individual or groups of individuals, or of a store or groups of stores.
 Performance goals may be absolute or may be relative to comparable measures at comparison companies or to a defined index.
 Performance goals need not be the same for all participants, and different performance measures may be given different weights.
-For awards not intended to be "qualified performance goals.
+For awards not intended to be "qualified performance-based compensation," the CNGC may establish other objective or subjective performance goals, including individual performance goals.
 The CNGC also determines the consequences on an award of termination of employment or the occurrence of a change of control of the Company or an affiliate during the performance period.
-For awards intended to be "qualified performance-based compensation," these actions will be accomplished within the required time period, which is generally within the first 90 days of the performance period.
+For awards intended to be "qualified performance period.